alexle/alexle.github.com/posts/change-one-word.markdown

 ## Give It A Try ##

 Life doesn't always go as planned.
-There will be situations I can't change.
-I can, however, control how I react to them.
-I can choose to get mad, to suffer, to complain.
-Or I can choose to change my perspective and enjoy it.
+There will be many situations you can't change.

+You can, however, control how you react to them.
+You can choose to get angry, to suffer, to complain.
+Or you can choose to change your perspective and enjoy it.

 People often ask me what my favorite part of running is.
 I usually list out a bunch of reasons, depending how my runs have been.